Redwood National Park Camping Guide

 Gold Bluffs Beach Campground — Prairie Creek Redwoods State Park

 Gold Bluffs Beach Campground offers 26 sandy sites on a remote stretch of coastline backed by low bluffs.
-Accessed via narrow Davison Road, this primitive campground has vault toilets and potable water but no showers or hookups.
-Trailers are prohibited and RVs are limited to roughly 24 ft due to tight road conditions.
+Accessed via narrow Davison Road, this campground has flush toilets and potable water; bathrooms were recently renovated but showers are not available here.
+Trailers are prohibited and RVs are limited to 24 ft due to tight road conditions.
 Expect wind, fog, and salty spray; bring sand stakes, tarps, and warm layers.
-Rewards include beach sunsets, starry skies, and walking access to Fern Canyon.
+Verizon service reaches most of the campground, but T-Mobile and AT&T coverage is absent.
+Rewards include beach sunsets and walking access to Fern Canyon.
 Reservations are competitive year-round and often booked the morning they open.
+Davison Road may close temporarily after winter storms.

 Nearby Campgrounds (Top Picks on The Dyrt)